Research output per year

 Accepting PhD Students

-As a political sociologist, I have a number of research interests ranging from education, authoritarianism and resistance in the Middle East and North Africa, especially Egypt, to examining Rugby League as a working-class ‘rebel’ sport in the North of England.
+As a political sociologist, I have a number of research interests ranging from education, authoritarianism and resistance in the Middle East and North Africa, especially Egypt, to examining Rugby League as a working-class ‘rebel’ sport in Northern England.

-Under the first trajectory, my research explored how education comprised a method of resistance under authoritarian contexts.
+My PhD and early research explored how education comprised a method of resistance under authoritarian contexts.
 Through utilising a Gramscian framework, I investigated the multifarious methods adopted and adapted by Egyptian oppositional forces to function, survive, and educate under ever-increasing state repression after the uprisings of 2011.
 Additionally, I focused on how the Egyptian formal education system played an important, yet underwhelming political socialisation role under the regimes of Gamal Abdel Nasser, Anwar Sadat, and Hosni Mubarak.
 As a result, I argued for the need to view formal education as a politicised aspect of contemporary society.
 My arguments were underpinned by the theories of Antonio Gramsci where I was interested in understanding their capacity to ‘travel’ to Global South contexts without losing their critical and analytical vigour.
-The four articles published in Social Movement Studies, Critical Sociology, Current Sociology and Power and Education offer a more detailed elaboration of my theoretical and methodological approaches, as well as the arguments developed as a result.
+The four articles published in Social Movement Studies, Critical Sociology, Current Sociology (where I was featured as Sociologist of the Month in July 2022) and Power and Education offer a more detailed elaboration of my theoretical and methodological approaches, as well as the arguments developed as a result.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):